rbeeli/Timestamps64.jl/README.md

 This package works with Julia's built-in `Dates` module, providing methods to convert between `Timestamp64` and `DateTime`, `Date`, and `Time` types.
 Furthermore, the common accessor functions for year, month, day, hour, minute, second, millisecond, microsecond, and nanosecond, among others, are provided.

+Every function is unit-tested, usually against the corresponding `Dates` function, to ensure correctness.

 ## API documentation

 ```julia